no-budy/FamilyDessertTimeFileExchange/README.md

 -------------------------------------------------------------------------------------------------
 ### Usage:
-1. Edit the src/GetterController1.java file to correspond with the server and creditials.
+1. Edit the src/GetterController1.java file to correspond with the server and credentials.
 (I will do key files later)
 2. Build with the OSU library that I have linked.